asminpaudel141/java-100program/README.md

 # 124.Write a Java program to implement polymorphism
 # 125.Write a Java program to implement polymorphism
 # 126.Write a Java program to implement polymorphism
+# 127.Write a Java program to implement polymorphism